osg-htc/user-documentation/documentation/PATh/overview/account_setup/getting-started.md

 ## 3. Provide PATh with User Information

-To help use manage the users of the PATh facility we require that all PI's rewarded with credits complete a quick form.
+To help use manage the users of the PATh facility we require that all PI's awarded with credits complete a quick account details form.
 After completion of this form PATh support will contact you to set up your credit accounts.

 [PATh User Application](/application){ .md-button }